 Keeping business and personal separate

-The point of having a separate account is to ensure that your business expenses are separate from your personal expenses.
+The point of having a separate account for your business is to ensure that your business expenses are separate from your personal expenses.
+It's a good way to invest in your home business.
 Back in the days when I operated as a sole proprietor, I didn't think about it too much (although, really, I still should have had a different account for business).
-However, it really is important to make sure that you keep things separate.
+However, it is important to ensure that you keep things separate.

 Separating your finances can help you create better records that can support you in the event that the IRS comes knocking.
 The ability to quickly and easily show your business income, by what comes into your account, and your business expenses, can be a real help.
-It keeps you on track, and it helps you avoid some of the unpleasantness that can come with a tax audit.
-When you set up separate accounts, you quickly and easily establish which expenses are for your home business, and which are for personal purposes.
+It keeps you on track and helps you avoid some unpleasantness that can come with a tax audit.
+When you set up separate accounts, you quickly and easily establish which expenses are for your home business and which are for personal purposes.
 At tax time, that's an important distinction.